rickmondal-2004/Leap-year-checker/README.md

 # Leap-year-checker
-A program that converts a binary number to its decimal equivalent,
+A program that converts a binary number to its decimal equivalent using c languaguage.